-- Attach helium manifolds to the compressor connectors to connect multiple flexible hoses.
+1. First, install helium manifolds to the compressor connectors to connect multiple flexible hoses.

 Refer to "Section 4.3 Connecting and disconnecting helium flexible hoses" for the method of installing manifolds as it is the same as connecting flexible hose to the compressor.

-Connect flexible hoses to manifolds and to the refrigerators. - 2.
-Connect the refrigerator cables from the rear panel of the compressor as follows;
+Connect flexible hoses to manifolds and to the cryocoolers.

+2. Connect the refrigerator cable to the compressor rear panel and the refrigerators.
+The procedures are shown below.

-Connect the smaller refrigerator cable plug to the refrigerator receptacle.
+Connect the smaller plug of the refrigerator cable to the refrigerator receptacle.
 Insert the plug into the receptacle and then turn the rotating part of the plug to the right.
 Turn it until it won't turn any more to connect the plug properly.

-Connect the bigger refrigerator cable plug to the compressor receptacle.
-Connect the plug to the receptacle that has corresponding coldhead number on the rear panel of the compressor and then turn the rotating part of the plug to the right.
-Turn it until firm enough to fix the plug.
+Connect the bigger plug of the refrigerator cable to the compressor receptacle.
+Connect the plug to the receptacle which has the corresponding cold head number on the rear panel of the compressor and then turn the rotating part of the plug to the right.
+Turn it until it won't turn any more to connect the plug properly.